frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 ## Story 3: _Start from the simplest working solution_

-Of course both lessons from [Story 1](#story-1-dont-overengineer) and [Story 2](#story-2-work-on-the-goal-right-away) are results of retroscpetion, so at the time, I was still trying to install Jest with Typescript.
+Of course both lessons from [Story 1](#story-1-dont-over-engineer) and [Story 2](#story-2-work-on-the-goal-right-away) are results of retrospection, so at the time, I was still trying to install Jest with Typescript.
 I then saw this Medium article ["Jest with Typescript" by Anthony Ng](https://medium.com/swlh/jest-with-typescript-446ea996cc68).

 His steps was extremely simple: